Gary’s pattern-planner

 When I first did this, I thought the planner wasn’t working, because the cursor doesn’t change when you hover over or click on a tile, so at first I thought nothing was happening.
 But sure enough, a millisecond later, the chart had altered to reflect that change in the tile.

-Since any pattern you come up with has its own Braid ID number, you can simply make a note of the number of any pattern, and enter it into the planner later to see it again.
-Or you can print out the chart for any of the patterns.
+Since any pattern you come up with has its own Braid ID number, you can simply make a note of the number of any pattern you come up with, and enter it into the planner later to see it again.
+Or you can print out the chart for any of the patterns (a good idea if you really love the pattern!).
 I enabled “print background” as suggested, so the white tiles would be set off from the background.
-This is under “file”, then “page setup” on my browser’s toolbar.
+Do this in your browser’s toolbar before you click “print”.
+On my browser, the Print Background command is under “File”, then under “Page setup” (not under “Print” where I expected it to be!).

 chart for the "lopsided crowns" pattern for the 7-loop spanish fingerloop braid, 17th Century